kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Risks and Mitigations

-- `JobSet` or other higher-level controllers will create `Workload`/`PodGroup` objects for their Workload, the Job controller will duplicate or update the objects and create a conflict.
+- `JobSet` or other higher-level controllers will create `Workload`/`PodGroup` objects for their `Workload`, the Job controller will duplicate or update the objects and create a conflict.
 We can mitigate this by ensuring the Job controller will not create `Workload`/`PodGroup` objects if the Job has `ownerReferences` indicating it is managed by higher-level controller.

 - When the feature is enabled, Jobs that identify as gang scheduling cannot have `spec.parallelism` changed.
 That effectively disables [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs) for those Jobs.
 This is accepted for alpha with clear documentation and a committed path to beta to not break Elastic Indexed Jobs.